-If a color is defined in the character attribute or inherited from the extended field attribute, all three patterns are displayed in the defined color.
+If any other color is defined in the character attribute or inherited from the extended field attribute, all three patterns are ORed together and are displayed in the defined color.
 If no extended color attribute is defined, the default is white for symbols in intensified fields and green for symbols in all other fields.